ELSady/Classification-Telcom-Churn-Modeling/README.md

 ### Data Preparation Before Modeling

 * Imbalanced target feature `Churn` checking.
 This is to ensure which scoring parameter is best used for dataset.

-* COnfirmed. dataset is ont imblaanced, so instead of accuracy, ROC / AUC score will be the propr evaluation metric of models
+* It is confirmed. dataset is ont imblaanced, so instead of accuracy, ROC / AUC score will be the propr evaluation metric of models
 * Preprocessing data with pycaret with the following parameters:

 ### Building and Evaluating Models Performances

+* To do a quick comparison and evaluation to models, we ussualy want to check the `Accuracy` score.
+Classification accuracy itself is a metric that summarizes the performance of a classification model as the number of correct predictions divided by the total number of predictions.
+* However because noted, our dataset is not an imbbalanced one, so the appropriate metric to evaluate can be either `ROC` or `AUC` score that is otherwise will be a misleading should we use the Accuracy metric.
+*  AUC - ROC curve is a performance measurement for the classification problems at various threshold settings.
+ROC is a probability curve and AUC represents the degree or measure of separability.
+It tells how much the model is capable of distinguishing between classes.
+Higher the AUC, the better the model is at predicting 0 classes as 0 and 1 classes as 1.
+By analogy, the Higher the AUC, the better the model is at distinguishing between patients with the disease and no disease.
+* So, based on the AUC score here we have the best 3 models used as a base.
+Logistic Regression, Adaboost and Gradient Boosting with a very good AUC score of around 0.85.